AliceRayLu/arXiv-assistant/README.md

 Run the following command:
 `npm run serve`
 to start the project webpage locally
-> Attention: the project is based on arXiv database distributed
-> on NJU campus network

 Run the following command in the *interfaces* directory:
 `uvicorn main:app --reload`
+to start backend service
+> Attention: This project is based on arXiv database distributed
+> on NJU campus network.
+You also need to fill in the openAI api key
+> to use LLM service.

 ## Project Info
 This project uses Vue+Typescript to build frontend, uses fastAPI+langchain to build backend.